-- Avocado has a 100 percent organic cotton cover.
+- Avocado has a 100 percent organic cotton cover that doesn’t affect the overall feel of the mattress significantly.
 Without the optional pillow-top, Avocado is 11″ thick.
 With the pillow-top, it’s 13″ thick.

 - Avocado’s top layer is natural dunlop latex, giving it bounce and firmness.
 This material also provides good pressure relief.

 - On the bottom is a layer consisting of individually wrapped coils zoned to provide support where it’s needed.
 This supportive layer makes the mattress great for sleepers who are heavier.

 - Both mattresses are durable, but I would give Avocado the edge here.